In This Section

-You can carry out most pregnancy tests on a sample of urine from the first day of a missed period.
-If you’re pregnant, this is about two weeks after conception.
-Some very sensitive pregnancy tests can be used even before you miss a period, from as early as eight days after conception.
+You can carry out most pregnancy tests on a sample of urine – we advise testing three weeks after unprotected sex for an accurate result.
+Some very sensitive pregnancy tests can be used earlier, from as early as eight days after conception.
 All pregnancy tests detect the hormone hCG (human chorionic gonadotrophin) which starts to be produced around six days after fertilisation.

-You can get a pregnancy test free of charge from us our Contraception Service, your GP or at the Walk-in Centre/ Sheffield City GP Health Centre http://www.onemedicare-sheffield.co.uk or you can also buy do-it-yourself pregnancy testing kits from pharmacists.
+For information on where to access free pregnancy testing see our Contraception Service, or you can also buy do-it-yourself pregnancy testing kits from pharmacists.
 They can give a quick result, and you can do the test in private.
 If you have a test at home it is important to go to your GP or our Contraception Service to confirm the result.

 If you are pregnant you may feel a whole range of different emotions.
 Its best if possible, to try and talk these through with someone you trust, a family member or friend.